MartinZ17/Word-Analyzer-Threads-Version/README.md

 We read the file as a string, then remove the empty lines using a regular expression.
 We split the string into a clean array that contains only the words from the text.
 All words smaller than 3 characters are not counted as words.
 We clear these words using foreach and write the already filtered words to List.

 We make 6 methods for different analyses.
 As the last two are more complex and there we use Dictionary to keep word frequency.
-And then in a new List we record the five results we are interested in (5 most frequently used and 5 least used)
+And then in a new List we record the five results we are interested in (5 most frequently used and 5 least used).
 We make 6 threads, each of which accepts one of the six methods.
 We start the threads where the methods are executed and return result directly to the console because the methods are void.